 Students at UVA Law organized the school’s BALSA chapter on Friday, Oct.
 16, 1970 — two years after the original chapter began at New York University and following the establishment of chapters at other major law schools.

-A BALSA poster designed to recruit UVA Law students said: "Only 2% of the lawyers in this country and Black.
+A BALSA poster designed to recruit UVA Law students said: "Only 2% of the lawyers in this country are Black.
 Do something about America's criminal and civil injustices.
 Help make a change.
 STUDY LAW!"

 Eschewing a top-down approach for a more egalitarian style, the students elected Albert L. “Skip” Preston ’71 as their “convener,” rather than president.
 In addition, Gloria H. Bouldin ’73 was chosen as secretary, with Class of 1972 members Gwendolyn L. Jones, S. Delacy Stith, Jack W. Gravely, Bobby N. Vassar and Leonard McCants selected as committee chairs.